jvspeed74/Python-Workshop/assignment04/cipher.README.md

 The program takes the following inputs:

+- The title and text of a new passage.
 - Selection of a passage title from the available library.
 - A single character to search for within the chosen passage.